yilundu/improved_contrastive_divergence/README.md

 # Generation and sandbox evaluation

 The ebm_sandbox.py file consists of functions for evaluating EBMs (such as out-of-distribution detection).
 The test_inception.py contains code to evaluate generations of the model.
+Additional files such places_gen.py and files of the form \*_gen.py can be used for qualitative generation of different datasets.

 # Citation